onmedicines/Dice-Roll/README.md

 # Dice-Roll
-Practice project.
 A game for two players, whoever gets the higher number on the dice wins.